Last updated: [4/8/21]

 - Your passport maybe withdrawn from you at the airport if in possession of non-valid PCR test until you leave the mandatory quarantine.
 You will need to go to the airport yourself to pick it up after quarantine.

 - Are commercial flights operating?
 Yes

 - Limited flights available weekly

 - Every passenger must put on a facial mask.
 Although the government had the one passenger per taxi policy during the heat of the pandemic, this is however no longer enforced.

 The Ministry of National Security published a communique on the compulsory use of facial masks and the fines for non-compliance.
 Please see information on the website of the government of Equatorial Guinea.

-- Non-immigrant visa emergency, visa interview waiver, F, M, J visa interviews, and mission critical services only.
+- Non-immigrant visa emergency, interview waiver, and mission critical services only.
 All other routine services have been temporarily suspended.